telerik/blazor-docs/components/dropdownlist/overview.md

 * Validation - see the [Input Validation]({%slug common-features/input-validation%}) article for more details.

+## Selected Item and DefaultText

+By default, if no `Value` is provided and no `DefaultText` is defined, the DropDownList will appear empty.

+* To display `DefaultText` - `Value` should be `0` or `null` depending on the data type you are using in the `ValueField` and the `DefaultText` should be defined.

+* To display a selected item when the component renders - provide the `Value` of the desired element.
+Note that it must match an item of the component's data source.

 ## Examples

 >caption Default text (hint) to show when no actual item is selected